Minimal Interaction Separated Tuning: A New Paradigm for Visual Adaptation: Introduction

 \section{Introduction}

-Pretraining a large model \cite{mae,moco,dino,dinov2} on general data and fine-tune it on downstream tasks is emerging as the mainstream methodology for computer vision tasks.
+Pretraining a large model \cite{mae,moco,dino,dinov2} on general-purpose data and fine-tuning it on specific downstream tasks is emerging as the mainstream methodology for computer vision tasks.
 Knowledge or representation learned from the pretraining makes adaptation to a target domain much easier than training from scratch.

 However, some paradoxes begin to emerge within this process or learning paradigm.
 One natural issue is: if the downstream dataset is small, we cannot afford to and should not store one new fine-tuned model for each downstream visual task.
-Parameter-efficient fine-tuning (PEFT) methods~\cite{hu2021lora,yin2023one,jia2022visual,sung2022vl,dara} are proposed to fine-tune large pretrained models with only a small set of trainable parameters, by either inserting small learnable blocks, adding few learnable tokens, or learning low rank decomposition of extra parameters.
+Parameter-efficient fine-tuning (PEFT) methods~\cite{hu2021lora,yin2023one,jia2022visual,sung2022vl,dara} are proposed to fine-tune large pretrained models with only a small set of trainable parameters, by either inserting small learnable blocks, adding few learnable tokens, or learning low-rank decomposition of extra parameters.
 These methods achieve competitive results on various downstream adaptation tasks with less than 1\% trainable parameters compared to full fine-tuning.

 While PEFT methods partially solved the storage cost of fine-tuned models, other problems remain.
 As the scale of pretrained models grows with a blazing fast speed, fine-tuning or even inference itself is becoming unaffordable, especially on devices with limited computational resources.
-On the other hand, the need for fine-tuning and inference on edge devices (e.g., personal computers, mobile phones or even cameras) rather than on the cloud AI infrastructure is increasing rapidly.
+On the other hand, the need for fine-tuning and inference on such devices (\eg, personal computers, mobile phones or even cameras) rather than on the cloud AI infrastructure is increasing rapidly.